-Wondering how to make Instant Pot sweet potatoes well it isn’t hard at all with just a little water and my favorite my favorite Instant Pot vegetable steamer basket!
+Wondering how to make Instant Pot sweet potato casserole??
+Well it isn’t hard at all with just a little water and my favorite my favorite Instant Pot vegetable steamer basket!

 Here’s what sweet potatoes look like after they’re cooked in your pressure cooker….

-- Put 1.5 c. water inside your pressure cooker
+- Put 1.5 cups of water inside your pressure cooker

 - Place the vegetable steamer basket inside and open it up

 - Put your sweet potatoes on top like you see here

 - Close your lid and steam valve